You are here

 The optics department includes about 80 staff members.
 Its research groups are as follows:

-› Non Linear Optics (ONL): New concepts in nonlinear and opto-acoustic photonics in optical fibers, in nonlinear dynamics of self-guided waves and photo-induced guides, in nonlinear and quantum imaging.
+› Non Linear Optics (ONL): New concepts in nonlinear and opto-acoustic photonics in optical fibers, in integrated photonic devices for frequency conversion, in nonlinear and quantum imaging.

-› Optoelectronics, Photonics and Optical Telecommunications (OPTO): New concepts of complex systems based on non-linear optical and optoelectronic delay dynamics, especially neuromorphic computing, quantum information systems architectures, control of laser-matter interaction processes and extreme waves in ultrafast photonics.
+› Optoelectronics, Photonics and Optical Telecommunications (OPTO): New concepts of complex systems based on non-linear optical and optoelectronic spatio-temporal dynamics, photonic artificial intelligence and neuromorphic computing, quantum information and quantum engineering, control of laser-matter interaction processes, nonlinear processes and extreme waves in ultrafast photonics